 The protective measures for the preservation of the existing retained trees on-site and in adjoining public areas including measures in accordance with AS 4970 – Protection of trees on development sites;

 Erosion and sediment control measure in accordance with Managing Urban Stormwater: Soils and construction - Volume 14th edition (The Blue Book)

+Details of the measures taken to protect the retained façade from the former Memorial Hall from damage during the construction process.

 A copy of the construction site management plan must be kept on-site at all times while work is being carried out.